fatimareefat/lorem-ipsum-ecommerce/README.md

 Note the `(env)` in front of the prompt.
 This indicates that this terminal session operates in a virtual environment set up by `virtualenv`.

-Once `pip` has finished downloading the dependencies:
+Once `pip` has finished downloading the dependencies, make sure you're in the folder having `manage.py` file and run:
 ```sh

 (env)$ python manage.py runserver